What Is a Pre-Execution Authority Gate?

 “Who is allowed to let this action hit the real world?”

-…the answer is going to require a pre-execution authority gate.
+…the answer is going to require Action Governance at the Commit Layer.

 The Takeaway

-Most of the AI industry is still focused on making systems smarter or faster.
+Most of the industry is still focused on making systems smarter or faster.

 Pre-execution authority gates are about making them